HaoranZhengRaul/haoranzhengraul.github.io/README.md

 September 2024 – June 2025
 Booth School of Business, The University of Chicago

-**Research Assistant in History for [Dr. Christopher A. Reed](https://history.osu.edu/people/reed.434)**
-September 2024 – May 2025
-Department of History, The Ohio State University

 **Research Specialist in Behavioral Science at [Mindworks Lab](https://www.chicagobooth.edu/research/roman)**
 April 2024 – June 2025
 Booth School of Business, The University of Chicago

+**Research Assistant in History for [Dr. Christopher A. Reed](https://history.osu.edu/people/reed.434)**
+April 2024 – May 2025
+Department of History, The Ohio State University

 ---